Gaurav7322/20215020_scoreme/README.md

 After processing, extracted tables are saved as Excel files in the output/ folder, each sheet containing a table from the PDF.

-🤝 Contributing

-Feel free to fork this repository and improve the extraction logic.
-Contributions are welcome!